Boy Scouts revoke Seattle church's charter over gay scout leader

 "Because the church no longer agrees to the terms of the BSA chartered organization agreement, which includes following BSA policies, it is no longer authorized to offer the Scouting program," said Boy Scouts spokesman Deron Smith in a statement.
 "We are saddened by this development."

-The BSA last month revoked the membership of Geoffrey McGrath, a gay scout leader of Troop 98 in Seattle, after he openly stated his sexual orientation in a news interview that discussed his group.
-The recently formed troop was sponsored by the Rainier Beach church.
+The BSA last month revoked the membership of Geoffrey McGrath, a gay scout leader of Troop 98 in Seattle over openly stating his sexual orientation in a news interview that discussed his group.
+The recently formed troop was sponsored by the church.

-The revoked charter prevents the group from the neighborhood in south Seattle from using the BSA's uniforms and logos.

-The church plans to offer a replacement program, said McGrath, who became an Eagle Scout in the 1980s.

 "Breaking us up like this seems to go against everything the Boy Scouts is about," Corsaro told NBC.